Emergency Planning Maps | School Relocation | Emergency Alert System | Contact Information

 - An Alert is a minor incident that affects, or could potentially affect, reactor safety.
 There is the possibility of a small, limited release of radioactive material.
 It is rare for an Alert to require you to take any action.
 If action is needed, the emergency alert system will be used to notify you.

 - General Emergency is the most severe emergency classification.
 Radioactive releases that could affect areas beyond plant property are possible.
 A major security event may also result in a general emergency.
-If you need to take action, the emergency alert system will direct you to tune to local radio or television stations for official information.
+If you need to take action, you will receive an alert instructing you to tune to local radio stations for official information.

 Sheltering In Place